7 secret camping spots near Brisbane

 Depending on your level of fitness, you have a number options when camping at Mount Barney Lodge, which rests at the base of the second highest peak in Queensland (after Mount Bartle Frere near Cairns).

-We broke a small sweat on the 1.5 hour Lower Portals track and were rewarded with a refreshing dip in a magical swimming hole, complete with a stunning waterfall.
+Tackling the 1.5 hour Lower Portals track, you’ll be rewarded with a refreshing dip in a magical swimming hole, complete with a stunning waterfall.
 Note: you have to squeeze through a crack in the rock to get there, but it’s so worth it.

-When we jumped on the 7am car ferry to North Stradbroke Island there was a hint of summer in the air and the skies were October blue.
-By 9am our tents were pitched and we were sitting beachside with a skinny latte in hand watching the perfect surf waves lap onto arcs of fine white sand.
+Jump on the 7am car ferry to North Stradbroke Island and by 9am your tents will be pitched, you’ll be sitting beachside with a skinny latte in hand and watching the perfect surf waves lap onto arcs of fine white sand.
+Perfect.

 On any given weekend, Cylinder Beach would score a ten for camping.
-The facilities are great, boasting flush toilets and hot showers (you pay for them), and there are heaps of activities on the island, from a super cool headland gorge walk to great beach fishing.
+The location is second-to-none and the facilities are great, boasting flush toilets and hot showers (you pay for them).
 On the downside, the car ferry to the island, at $140+, is a bit expensive.
 So best to stay a few days to get a return on your camping investment.

 5. Charlie Moreland, Sunshine Coast hinterland: 7.5/10